PTsolvers/Galileo23-MC1-GPU/README.md

 We will now port the single process codes we developed in the previous step to use distributed memory parallelisation using MPI.

 ### Multi-CPU diffusion solver
 In a first step, we will port the CPU-based diffusion solver to MPI.
-To examplify the apporoach, let's have a look at the [scripts_s3/diffusion_2D_mpi.jl](scripts_s3/diffusion_2D_mpi.jl) script, which implements non-blocking task-based asynchronous MPI halo exchange.
+To exemplify the approach, let's have a look at the [scripts_s3/diffusion_2D_mpi.jl](scripts_s3/diffusion_2D_mpi.jl) script, which implements non-blocking task-based asynchronous MPI halo exchange.

 We provide the following functions `cooperative_wait`, `cooperative_mpi_wait`, `exchange_halo!` and `gather!` but won't spend much time on what's going in there.
 In the code, we in addition need initialise MPI and prepare the Cartesian topology to use:
 ```julia